 Health Care Reform to Thrive

-Our goal at OD Excellence is to demystify health care reform and guide you through a step-by-step process to foster success for your practice and optometric career considering changes like those included in this HHS announcement.
-As the healthcare landscape continually evolves, so will our program.
-Instead of losing patients due to increasing insurance related challenges and exclusion from big healthcare, you will learn how to open doors for yourself and increase your patient load by establishing yourself as the vision component in your community.
+Our goal at OD Excellence is to demystify health care reform and guide you through a step-by-step process to foster success for your practice.
+As the health care landscape continually evolves, so will our program.
+Instead of losing patients due to increasing insurance related challenges and exclusion from big health care, you will learn how to open doors for yourself and increase your patient load by establishing yourself as the vision component in your community.

 As you follow this process, you will be supported not only by a knowledgeable staff at OD Excellence, but a group of like-minded peers across the country who are excited to share their experiences, challenges and successes related to health care reform.